-Finally, it can be said that the results of the post-test gave empirical evidence to be added to the theoretical one supporting the effectiveness of implementing CAAM approach in improving EFL students' writing skill and sub-skills.
+Finally, it can be said that the results of the post-test give empirical evidence added to the theoretical one supporting the effectiveness of implementing CAAM approach in improving EFL students' reading skill and sub-skills.
 These results can be attributed to some reasons;

-- 1. The smooth and ample implementation of CAAM strategies during the experiment has led to the distinct improvement in learners' writing sub-skill. - 2.
-Employing different types of authentic materials prepared by the researcher such as; authentic sources including relevant articles, caricatures, photos, and relevant videos had a profound impact on students' progress and created a conducive context to meaningful learning. - 3.
-Incorporating cooperative work in teaching the experimental group helped them to manipulate group discussions and improve their writing in an adequate way. - 4.
-With reference to the activation of the students' prior knowledge, the prewriting activities prior to the presentation of materials have assisted them in constructing their own view of the writing and constructing meaning and this led to better making meaning of their own. - 5.
-The experiment yielded important results in terms of students' interest and willingness to improve their English.
-The researchers deduced this through the students' continuous research, punctual attendance of the lectures, commitment to delivering assignments, and their increased participation in the lessons.
+- 1-The smooth and ample implementation of CAAM strategies during the experiment has led to the distinct improvement in learners' reading sub-skill. - 2- Employing different types of authentic materials prepared by the researcher such as; authentic sources including relevant articles, caricatures, photos, and relevant videos had a profound impact on students' progress and created a conducive context to meaningful learning. - 3-Incorporating cooperative work in teaching the experimental group helped them to manipulate Egroup discussions and improve their reading in an adequate way. - 4-With reference to the activation of the students' prior knowledge, the prereading activities prior to the presentation of materials have assisted them in constructing their own view of the reading texts and this led to better comprehension of these texts - 5-The experiment yielded important results in terms of students' interest and willingness to improve their the lectures, commitment to delivering assignments, and their increased participation in the lessons.